-Your website is the hub of all your online activity and if you’re spending your hard earned money to drive traffic towards it, you need to make sure it’s at the top of its game.
+Your website is the hub of all your online activity and if you’re spending your hard earned money on PPC Ads to drive traffic towards it, you need to make sure it’s at the top of its game.

 Here are a few tips that can be quickly implemented to improve your website by making it faster, more Google friendly and more user-friendly, (so your customers convert more!).

 Https is indicated by the green padlock in the top left corner of your URL bar and if your website is not secured it will be http.
 The extra “s” stands for “SSL,” Secure Sockets Layer.
 A Secure Sockets Layer encrypts your connection to a website, meaning hackers can’t intercept any of your data.

 Having https not only makes your website visitors feel safer on your site but more likely to do business with you.
 It also helps you rank higher on Google as https is part of the Google ranking algorithm.

 Clear Website Navigation

 Site navigation is useful for 2 reasons;

 - It helps users find what they’re looking for

 - It helps search engines index and rank your site

 It’s important to focus on the first reason and make it as easy as possible for humans to navigate your site.
 This usually benefits the search engines as they can then determine the relevance of your site.
 A good rule to follow is to make every page accessible within 3 clicks from the homepage.